freetonik/Quantum-Computing-For-Software-Engineers/manuscript/book.md

 ## Chapter 5.
 Other modalities

 Superconducting quantum computers are the most popular approach nowadays in terms of commercial interest and recent pace of progress.
 Companies developing hardware in this area are IBM, Google, IQM, SpinQ.

-Below are short overviews of other modalities.
+Below is a short overview of other modalities of quantum computing.

 ### Trapped Ions

 Trapped-ion quantum computers use individual charged atoms (ions) as their physical qubits.
 Certain properties of the atoms are used to represent the state, and they happen to be stable and well-isolated from environmental noise (e.g., magnetic field fluctuations).
 This results in the longest coherence times (`T_2`$) of any leading qubit modality, often measured in seconds or even minutes.
 Compared to superconducting quantum computers, trapped ions enjoy orders of magnitude longer coherence.
 However, the time it takes to perform any operation on qubits is longer as well.
 Operations are executed by directing precisely tuned lasers at individual ions.

 In press-releases or magazine articles about quantum computers people often make comparisons across different modalities without context.
 Companies try to push the strong aspects of their chosen technology while downplaying the weak aspects.
 So, you can sometimes see how trapped ions are described as being orders of magnitude more stable than superconducting quantum computers because of aforementioned coherence time.
-While technically true, it's not a good metric, because the slower operations compensate the increased coherence.
-It's like saying my new CPU can perform 10x more operations, but each operation is 10x slower.
+While technically true, it's not a good metric, because the slower operations compensate for the increased coherence.
+It's like saying a new CPU can perform 10x more operations, but each operation is 10x slower.

 Companies building trapped ion quantum computers: IonQ, Honeywell Quantum Solutions, Alpine Quantum Technologies.

 ### Photonic

-Remember how I said that in the past I naively thought that quantum computers must be made of photos?
+Remember how I said that in the past I naively thought that quantum computers must be made of photons?
 Well, this one is.
-Photonic quantum computers use photons (particles of light) as qubits.
-Photons can carry quantum information and be manipulated using optical components.
-Photons are generated, manipulated, and measured using optical components like beamsplitters, mirrors, and waveguides.
+Photonic quantum computers use particles of light as qubits.
+Photons can carry quantum information, and are generated, manipulated, and measured using optical components like beamsplitters, mirrors, and waveguides.
 Quantum operations are performed using properties of photons such as polarization or phase.
+Photonic qubits are difficult to keep stable, and to scale to large numbers.

 Unlike several other modalities, photonic QCs don't require extremely low temperatures to operate.
 They also open up the possibility of using long-established technologies like fiber optic cables to transfer quantum state across relatively large distances at the speed of light, and in a "native" format of the computer.
 Compare this to a superconducting quantum computer, where there isn't a natural, easy way to e.g. connect two systems and transfer quantum data; but IBM have been hinting at some sort of modular design in their roadmaps and presentations.
-Photonic qubits are difficult to keep stable, and to scale to large numbers.

 Companies building photonic quantum computers: PsiQuantum, Xanadu Quantum Technologies, Quantum Circuits.